VW ID.2 SUV derivative to ply alongside the electric hatch [Update]

 Design

 On January 24, 2023, Volkswagen Passenger Cars announced Andreas Mindt as its new Head of Design, succeeding Jozef Kabañ, who headed the VW ID.
 Life project.
-Mindt’s has created a new design language for the brand, and the new theme debuted in his first project on March 15, 2023 – the VW ID.
-2all (pictured below).
+Mindt created a fresh design language for the brand, and the new theme debuted in his first project on March 15, 2023 – the VW ID.
+2all.

 Mindt wants to normalize EVs, as they’ve started to become mainstream models and don’t need the attention-seeking weirdness.
 One example of pulling back on the unusual looks, something we expect to reflect on the ID.2 SUV, will be short hoods and long (extra-raked) windshields.
 “Everyone believed this should be the design for electric cars, but it is not,” Mindt said during a recent interaction with MotorTrend.